 Enriched with BB cream and other nourishing ingredients to leave skin feeling firm, moisturized, and healthy.
 Provides tattoo protection.
 Formulated to help preserve color longer.

-Some report that it leaves hands orange if they are not washed before entering the tanning bed.
+Some report that it leaves hands orange if they're not washed before entering the tanning bed.

-Tanning bed lotion is important because it allows you to get the most out of the UV rays that indoor tanning sessions provide.
+Because it allows you to get the most out of the UV rays that indoor tanning sessions provide, tanning bed lotion is an important part of the tanning bed experience.
 However, with so many different lotions on the market, choosing the right one can get pretty confusing.
 You have to choose the right type, ingredients, developing time, and other features if you want to wind up with the best tan possible.

 This type of tanning bed lotion is the best choice if you want an instant tan or a very deep tan.
 It is designed to help boost the color of your tan, and most formulas do so immediately with bronzing pigments like those in self-tanning products.